FCS News – March 29, 2021

 We’re excited to offer the first-ever, national conference on cottage food and food freedom.
 To set the stage, there will be a keynote from the following acclaimed speakers:

 - Lisa Kivirist, co-author of Homemade for Sale

-- Erica Smith, lead attorney with the Institute for Justice
+- Erica Smith, Senior attorney, The Institute for Justice

-- David Crabill, founder of Forrager.com and The Forrager Podcast
+- David Crabill, founder of Forrager Cottage Food Community website and The Forrager Podcast

 - Alexia Kulwiec, Executive Director, Farm to Consumer Legal Defense Fund

 This conference was intentionally designed to be as affordable and accessible to as many cottage food operators as possible.
 Therefore, the ticket cost is $20 per registrant.
 Tickets are processed through the Eventbrite website >>.
 Please do not wait to register, since attendance is limited.
 When we sell out, we’re out.